Mutshidzi474/MJ-Tribute-Concert-Booking-System/README.md

 Setup:
 Extract the folder in to your File Libraries.
 Once completed, Open the folder in VSCode.
 From there open the Terminal either from the Hotbar, or using the shortcut "Cntrl+`".
-In the terminal, rn the commands "npm init -y" to initialize, and "npm install Express" and "npm install express-validator" to install Express for JavaScript.
+In the terminal, run the commands "npm init -y" to initialize, and "npm install Express" and "npm install express-validator" to install Express for JavaScript.
 Following that, run the command "node app.js" to run the program.
-Once that is complete, open your browser, in URL Bar, type "localhost:2080", press Enter, and the website will display.
+Once that is complete, open your browser, in URL Bar, type "localhost:{port}", press Enter, and the website will display.

 Reflection: